 That is what I wanted to suggest, talk with other developers in Godot forums, Godot developers may even implement new features in Godot according to what you ask for. ;-)

 Also, you mentioned that you might bring The Labyrinthine Night in 3D?
-Now this is interesting, I am curious to experiment what you would do with this game in 3D, please do it. :-)
+Now this is interesting, I am curious to experience what you would make with this game in 3D, please do it. :-)

 Also, I would like to have a taste of Godot possibilities for 3D games but I didn't find any 3D game made with Godot yet.

-Which makes me all the more interested if you want to demonstrate what Godot can do in 3D. :-)
+Which makes me all the more interested if you want to demonstrate what Godot can make in 3D. :-)

 i played that game after a friend told me to play it and i made a video of it

 Wow, great to hear that people are recommending the game to others!
 Also thanks for doing a video for it 🙂

 I was playing last weekend.
 It was funny.